cmcntsh/ReaderExpectationApproachWriting/README.md

 ## Topic and Stress Positions

-* Advice: **"Whenever possible, try to locate the various types of substancee in teh structural locations where readers expect those types of substance to arrive."** p.
+* Advice: **"Whenever possible, try to locate the various types of substancee in the structural locations where readers expect those types of substance to arrive."** p.
 78
 * Reader expectation: **"Readers tend to read a clause -- or a one-clause sentence -- as being the story of whoever or whatever shows up first."** p.
 81
 * ALL interpretation depends on context.
 * Reader expectation: **"In a multiclause sentence, readers tend to read the entire sentence as the story of whoever or whatever shows up first in the main clause."** p.
 88
 * The way sentences connect with each other is very important.
 * Two important structural positions in a sentence are the topic position and the stress position.
 * Judge a sentence by how well it connects with its neighbors and sends instructions on how to value its components.
-* Reader expectation: **"Readers expect the material at the beginning of a sentence to prvide a connection backward to the sentence that precedes it."** p.
+* Reader expectation: **"Readers expect the material at the beginning of a sentence to provide a connection backward to the sentence that precedes it."** p.
 90
 * Four key words of the reader expectation approach: expectation, structure, substance, context.
 * Advice: **"Whose story? + backwards link = context"** p.
 95
 * The topic position usually extends until the grammatical subject is reached.